 This is a 60-minute (one way) hike that starts from the area of Mount Tejalone, Caprera’s highest peak.
 From here, you follow a marked path to Cala Bianca, a small cove.
 From here, to reach Cala Coticcio, you will descend along a cliff with large rocks.
 The descent is a bit tricky, so it is necessary to be very careful.

-This is not a hard hike and the trail is actually easy to follow, but because the beach is protected and the entire area is part of a national park, you will actually only be allowed on the trail with a guide and there is a small fee to access the trail.
-You can hire one on the official site of Maddalena National Park – make sure to book one well in advance if you are visiting in the summer.
+This is not a hard hike and the trail is actually easy to follow.
+However, the beach is protected and the entire area is part of a national park.
+So, you can only access the trail with a guide and upon payment of a fee.

 Staff from the park is actually present at the main gate to the trail to make sure you are actually joining a guided hike and you have paid your entry fee.